sarahmin1/housing-calc/README.md

-# bail-calc
+# housing-calc
-How long will you wait for trial at Rikers?
+How long will it take to own a home in NYC?